 Artists across cultures and times used lines as a primary means of their visual expression.
 Painters, sculptors, designers, and photographers use lines to arrange their layouts, group objects, create shapes, forms, and a sense of balance in their composition.

 Our primary goal is not to photograph lines, although they can be treated as a subject.
-The goal is to look for lines in a scene, either in literal or implied form, and then arranging them in a way that leads the viewer’s eye to the focal point, or to the center of interest.
-How you arrange those lines creates a visual rhythm and determines how the viewers will engage with your photograph.
+The goal is to look for lines in a scene, either in literal or implied form, and then arrange them in a way that leads the viewer’s eye to the focal point, or to the center of interest.
+How you arrange those lines creates a visual rhythm and determines how viewers will engage with your photograph.
 Lines guide them when they explore different areas of an image, and they remain completely unaware of it.

 Simply look with perceptive eyes at the world about you, and trust to your own reactions and convictions.Ansel Adams